 Extradepartmental requirements include MATH 163 A-B and PHYS 201-202-203, which should be completed by the end of the second year.
-ENG 151 and 305J are recommended to meet English Composition requirements.

-Chemistry Minor Minor code OR3311
+Chemistry Minor

 A minor program in chemistry requires a 2.0 overall g.p.a. and completion of at least 29 quarter hours of chemistry coursework, including